rajesh-adk-137/CarePlus/README.md

    Replace `YOUR_GEMINI_API_KEY` with your actual Gemini API key.

-6. Build and start the Docker containers from backend directory:
+6. Build and start the Docker containers from backend directory (this may take a few minutes):

    ```bash
    docker compose up --build